The best sunglasses for every budget, face shape and season

 The best sunglasses brands

-When it comes to designer frames that last, one brand that always remains top of their game is Ray-Ban.
-Crafting stylish sunnies since the 1930s, Ray-Ban sunglasses have been worn by everyone from Jennifer Aniston to the Duchess of Cambridge with their iconic wayfarers and aviators being the most recognizable around the world.
+When it comes to designer frames that last, one brand that always remains top of its game is Ray-Ban.
+Crafting stylish sunnies since the 1930s, Ray-Ban sunglasses have been worn by everyone from Jennifer Aniston to Kate Middleton, with their iconic Wayfarers and Aviators being the most recognisable around the world.

-Sunglasses Hut offer a great selection of high-end designer shades that steal the limelight, including Prada, Tom Ford, Miu Miu and Le Specs.
+Sunglass Hut offer a great selection of high-end designer shades that steal the limelight, including Prada, Chanel, Tom Ford, Miu Miu and Le Specs.

-For more budget-friendly options, Quay Australia has a collection of trendy and timeless frames with a festival aesthetic and Mango has a cool and classic collection that are very affordable.
+For more budget-friendly options, Quay Australia has a collection of trendy and timeless frames with a festival aesthetic, and Mango has a cool and classic collection that is very affordable.

 How should sunglasses fit?